tposney/midi-qol/README.md

 * **Players control invisible tokens** 0.7.1+.
 If enabled then players can both see and control tokens they own that are hidden.
 Also, any token they own will **always** appear on their map. **Deprecated** Please use the excellent Your Tokens Visible instead.
 * **Force Hide Rolls** If enabled then private/blind/gm only rolls will only appear on the recipient’s chat log.
 This must be enabled if you are using Better Rolls and combo cards.

-## Not settings....
-### Magic resistance.
-If the target token has the SRD feat "Magic Resistance" or a custom damage resistance trait equal to exactly magic-resistant the auto rolled saving throws against magic effects (item type spell) with be rolled with advantage.
-This is really intended for NPCs with magic resistance to have their auto rolled saving throws made with advantage.

 If the above was all too tedious here are the settings I use.